AntoineKoiko/Panoramix_day/README.md

 - [Intranet](https://intra.epitech.eu/)
 - An office 365 application with your `firstname.lastname@epitech.eu` account

-Then you can clikc on the extension icon to open the popup and see your activities !
+Then you can click on the extension icon to open the popup and see your activities !

 ## 📝 Contributing